NSO-developer/nso-ansible-demo/README.md

 # Introduction

-This is an introduction on how to setup a small development environment with NSO, including a couple of simulated devices and exercise the three NSO modules ( nso_action, nso_verify, ans nso_configure).
+This is an introduction on how to setup a small development environment with NSO and ansible, including a couple of simulated devices and exercise the three NSO modules (nso_action, nso_verify, ans nso_configure).

 # Preparing

-You need to have both the NSO and Ansible environments setup, meaning you need $NSO_DIR to point to an NSO installation and have ansible-playbook(1) in your $PATH.
+You need to have both the NSO and ansible environments setup, meaning you need $NSO_DIR to point to an NSO installation and have `ansible-playbook(1)` in your `$PATH`.

 You will need to working directories, one for the NSO runtime files as well, and one for the Ansible playbook content.

 If you are running the local fork of Ansible, you need to source `hacking/env-setup`.
-Please see `hacking/README.md` for more details.
+Please see `hacking/README.md` in the ansible source for more details.

 ## Setting up NSO

-Use the ncs-netsim(1) tool to prepare to simulate a network consisting of three instances of simulated junos, cisco IOS-XE and cisco NX-OS respectively.
+Use the `ncs-netsim(1)` tool to prepare to simulate a network consisting of three instances of simulated junos, and cisco IOS-XE.

 ```
 ncs-netsim create-network juniper-junos 3 jnpr